intezer/microsoft-sentinel-integration/README.md

-# Integrating Your Microsoft Sentinel with Intezer
+# Integrating Microsoft Sentinel with Intezer

 This guide outlines the integration between Microsoft Sentinel and [Intezer](https://intezer.com/).